A global problem with local consequences

 3) How will the Climate Crisis affect me?

 It's hard to say exactly what the effects of climate change on us as individuals will be, but we can be certain that it will have significant impacts quicker than we might think.
-For instance, changing global temperatures mean new pathogens could emerge that wreak havoc on our food production and in worst cases, our populations.
+For instance, changing global temperatures means that new pathogens could emerge that wreak havoc on our food production and in worst cases, our populations.
 Dwindling resources risks the proliferation and/or the intensification of conflict.
 Coupled with increasing frequency of extreme weather events and large rises in sea level that damage homes and communities, we could be seeing as many as 1.2 billion refugees by 2050 (estimates from the Institute for Economic and Peace).

 To find out what we're doing to ensure the next generation can inherit a thriving world, read our declaration.